 A travel bursary for a student of dendrology or full-time employee to join the IDS tour to Hungary.
+Applications are now closed.

 The International Dendrology Society (IDS) is offering a travel bursary for a student of dendrology or full-time employee under 30 years of age to join the IDS tour to Hungary in September 2019.
 This person would join a group of 20-30 IDS members, led by a member of the IDS Tours Committee.
 IDS members are either knowledgeable amateurs, often with their own arboretum or park, or professionals responsible for arboreta and parks from all over the world.
 The tour will start and end in Budapest, and will visit botanic gardens, public and private arboreta, a castle and a nursery.
 This is an outstanding opportunity.

-The bursary will cover all accommodation, insurance, meals and travel within Turkey.
+The bursary will cover all accommodation, insurance, meals and travel within Hungary.
 It will also cover travel to and from London, or the equivalent sum if the successful applicant is not travelling from London; however some long haul flights may not be able to be covered entirely.

 For further information about the tour, see the attached PDF document.